scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/installing_solutions_step_by_step_instructions.md

 6. Access the Solution Console

-    Once the install has completed and all pods are ready, enter the HOST into this link to access the Solution Console app in your browser: h<span>ttps://sofy-console.[HOST].
-You will see some warnings about the certificate used in the Solution; it is safe to accept these and proceed to the Solution Console application.
-Log in to the application with the default User ID and password: "sol-admin" and 'pass" are the credentials.
+    Once the install has completed and all pods are ready, enter the HOST into this link to access the Solution Console app in your browser: h<span>ttps://sofy-console.[HOST] .
+You will see some warnings about the certificate used in the solution; it is safe to accept these and proceed to the Solution Console application.
+Log in to the application with the default userid and password: sol-admin and pass.

-    The Solution console provides information about all parts of the Solution, as well as links to the home pages of the included products and services.
+    The solution console provides information about all parts of the solution, as well as links to the home pages of the included products and services.

-    The Tutorial **Installing Solutions: Getting Started with Solutions in a Google Cloud Platform Trial Account Tutorial** provides some details on viewing the status of the install process and various troubleshooting tips.
+    The Tutorial **Installing Solutions: Getting Started with Solutions in a Google Cloud Platform Trial Account Tutorial** provides some details on viewing the status of the install process, and some troubleshooting tips.